Pest Control and Wildlife Resources

 Your concern will be evaluated and prioritized, and service will be arranged as soon as possible.

-Injured, sick or dead animals and birds on campus should also be reported to EH&S at 206.616.1623 or 206.543.7209 for proper attention.
-We will attempt to obtain assistance for sick and injured wildlife, and dead animals and birds will be disposed of properly.
+We will attempt to obtain assistance for sick and injured wildlife; dead animals and birds will be disposed of properly.

-Keep in mind that wildlife may carry diseases such as rabies; we caution you to never touch wildlife, inculding sick, injured or dead animals.
+Keep in mind that wildlife may carry diseases such as rabies; we caution you to never touch wildlife, including sick, injured or dead animals.

 EH&S offers the following services: